gcapes/git-course/_episodes/08-rebasing.md

 ![](../fig/forked-history.svg)

-You have two choices for incorporating those changes into your feature branch: merging or rebasing.
-We have already encountered merging, and it looks like this.
+You have two choices for incorporating those changes into the master branch: merging directly or rebasing then merging.
+We have already encountered merging, and it looks like this:

 ![](../fig/merge-without-rebase.svg)